Born-again biker to Observer

 Let’s go back to the start of my biking ‘career’.
 My journey began on my eighteenth birthday with a 125cc Honda trail bike.
 I passed my test six months later and used it every day for transport as well as for fun.
 Through a joint friend, I was introduced to the pleasures of trail riding along the very muddy green lanes of Sussex and Surrey.
 I then joined the local Croydon MCC and enjoyed the dark art of off-road riding on a regular basis.
 We spent weekends away in Wales exploring the trails.
 These were some of the best days of my life.

 I then entered trail bike trials and attempted my first Enduro.
 I liked the speed and thrills of Enduro and it became my passion until the mid nineties.
 A KTM 250cc water-cooled, pukka Enduro bike was my final machine.
-I had a reasonable degree of success at many centre and national Enduro races and even had a go at motocross and beach racing at Redcar.
-That was fun until I crashed into a fellow North-East Enduro Club member and broke his leg.
+I rode many centre and national Enduro races in the 80’s and even had a go at motocross and beach racing at Redcar in the early 90’s.
+Beach racing was fun until I crashed into a fellow North-East Enduro Club member and broke his leg.
 I felt dreadful about it.
-I was mid thirties, recently married with children on the agenda and realised that could have been me with a serious injury.
+I was mid thirties, recently married with children on the agenda.
+It was time to be sensible and hang up my boots.
 I retired and sold the bike.
 That was the end.
 Or so I thought ...

 Back to motorcycle delivery day.
 Eventually I got the courage to get going.
 It started first time.
-I had expected to stall the blighter and was surpised when I was able to set off okay.
+I had expected to stall the blighter and was surprised when I was able to set off okay.
 I had only intended to ride fifteen miles but ended up doing fifty.
 It put a big smile on my face!
+I was back!

 Then I saw the light at the end of the tunnel.
-Another rider I went out with recommended IAM advanced training.
+Another pal recommended IAM advanced training.
 Having been through the IAM Roadsmart training his riding was safe, smooth and impressive.
 Having decided to try it, I applied online, paid my fee and awaited contact from my local IAM group.

 I soon had a call from Michael who had been allocated as my IAM Observer.
 He lived up the road from me.
 What a bonus!
 We agreed to meet the following week.
 He was patient, knowledgeable and very friendly.
 He listened carefully to my concerns, explained IAM methods, answered my questions and we agreed a plan of action to get me to advanced road test standard.
 He made an initial assessment by following me as I rode to Morpeth and gave me feedback on what he had seen.
 To my surprise, I was a better rider than I actually thought.